Welcome

 8What type of department or agency do you currently serve?

-9What is the approximate size of the community your department or agency primarily serves?
+9What is the approximate size of the community your department primarily serves?

-10Approximately how many personnel (career and/or volunteer) are in your department or agency?
+10Approximately how many personnel (career and/or volunteer) are in your department?

 Section 3 — Incident Command Experience